catrincm/personal-website/content/authors/admin/_index.md

 ---
 I am a lecturer in Philosophy at the University of Bristol.

-I work on philosophical logic and formal epistemology, and often on the connection between these.
+I mostly work on logic and formal epistemology, and often on the connection between these.